Contextual Standard Auctions with Budgets: Revenue Equivalence and Efficiency Guarantees

 Furthermore, the type for every buyer is drawn according to some distribution $G$ over the set of possible buyer types $\Theta$, independently of the other buyers and the choice of the item.
 Note that, by virtue of our context-based valuation model, the values of the $n$ buyers for the item need not be independent.
 In line with standard models used for Bayesian analysis of auctions, we will assume that both $G$ and $F$ are common knowledge, while maintaining that the realized type vector $(w,B)$ associated with a buyer is her private information.
 Our model allows budgets to be random and correlated with the buyers' weight vector.
-In addition, we will assume that buyers are unaware of the type of their competing buyers.
-We would like to emphasize that this means that the budgets are private.
+In addition, we will assume that buyers are unaware of the type of their competing buyers---this implies budgets are private.